-The Warren Student Recreation and Wellness Center (SRWC) is open with reduced hours and limits on capacity.
-As of Monday, Aug.
-24, face coverings became required at all times in the SRWC, except while swimming or sitting in the spa.
+The Warren Student Recreation and Wellness Center (SRWC) is open with reduced hours and limits on capacity this summer.
+During fall semester 2021, they will maintain full hours.
+Face coverings are required at all times in the SRWC, except while swimming or sitting in the spa.

 Visit Recreational Services for a detailed list of hours for all recreation activities and facilities.
 All hours and dates are subject to change.